Man-looking-horrified-at-laptop

 When I designed my first website, there were only five web fonts to choose from.
 Now there’s a much wider choice, but this isn’t necessarily such a good thing.

-On some websites, the fonts are chosen for creativity rather than readability and create the wrong impression of your business.
+On some websites, the fonts are chosen for creativity rather than readability and that can cause problems.

 Let’s look at some examples: